AmT42/ScreenGPT-Vision/README.md

 ## Watch It in Action! 📹

-Curious to see ScreenGPT-Vision in action?
+Curious to see ScreenGPT-Vision in action ?
 I've put together a couple of quick demos to show you just how easy and fun it is to use:

 - ![Locate Object on Screen Demo](videos/locate_folder.mp4)
 - ![Ask question about graphs](videos/graph_vit.mp4)